Miracool007/school_shooting_USA/README.md

 ![arrest_per_state](https://github.com/Miracool007/school_shooting_USA/assets/150830858/90da17b7-52e0-4333-96bd-acb5a7dc6b3a)

 As I dug further, I decided to find which season and which month recorded the highest attack.
-Fall was the season with the highest attack with the month of may recording the highest casualities
+Fall was the season with the highest attack followed by Spring, with the month of May recording the highest casualities

 ![vic_per_season](https://github.com/Miracool007/school_shooting_USA/assets/150830858/5a7793c6-431d-4686-9654-763126291028)